wdi-sf-march-2014/notes/Sinatra_day_2/more_sinatra.md

     # Keep the line here so that response is returned to sinatra
     response
     end

     get '/add/:item' do
         # The new item will be available as params[:item]
         # TODO: Insert code to add params[:item] to the global items array here

-    redirect to('/')
+    redirect '/'
   end

     get '/remove/:item' do
         # The item to be removed will be available as params[:item]
         # TODO: Insert code to remove params[:item] from the global items array
         # here.
 You may want to use a method called Array#delete (look it up in the
         # documentation!)

-    redirect to('/')
+        redirect '/'
     end

 ### RESTful Routing - To Explore on Your Own